eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/Management-API Walkthrough/5-catalog.md

 In this walkthrough's sequence of API-calls, this is the first that triggers interaction between two EDCs.
 The Consumer requests the Provider's catalog of Data Offers.
 Partners in the Dataspace are authenticated via Verifiable Credentials (VC).
-These can broadly be conceptualized as another JSON-LD document that holds information on a business partner's identify.
+These can broadly be conceptualized as another JSON-LD document that holds information on a business partner's identity.
 It follows an aligned schema and is extensible with properties relevant to the Dataspace.
 For more info, see [the documentation](https://github.com/eclipse-tractusx/ssi-docu/blob/main/docs/credentials/summary/summary.vc.md) of the currently used Summary Credential used in Catena-X.